-Application forms for Graduate Awards are available in the UNBC Awards, Financial Aid and Student Employment Centre in October each year.
+Application forms for Graduate Awards are available in the UNBC Awards, Financial Aid and Student Employment Centre.
+An on-line application form is also available by accessing the UNBC website www.unbc.ca/finaid

 Individual applicants are responsible for knowing the application deadlines, providing complete information on the application form and for supplying any supporting documentation that is required.